The Features of Fast Edit

-You can also compare all versions of Fast Edit, in a handy table grid layout.
+You can also see all features and compare all versions of Fast Edit, in a handy table grid layout.

 Fast Edit

-Fast Edit is password protected; the username and password for one admin user is defined in the main config file.
+Fast Edit is password protected; the usernames and passwords for multiple admin users are defined in the main config file, along with page assignments where listed users can only edit certain pages.

 The actual editor uses the very wonderful TinyMCE for its easy-to-use WYSIWYG toolbar.
-It is totally customisable, so you can chop and change what buttons appear on the Fast Edit editor or even make your own using your own functions!
+It works on iPhone/iPad and is totally customisable.
 The pre-assembled toolbar already includes buttons that will (presumably) suit most users, but if you want to re-jig everything, you can.
 Just take a look at the TinyMCE examples page for all available options.

 File Manager

-The File Manager uses the excellent TinyBrowser, to allow you to manage your website files.
-It works in standalone mode and is also plugged-in to Fast Edit's WYSIWYG toolbar so you can easily insert images and other media on your web pages.
+The File Manager uses the excellent TinyBrowser to manage your files and easily insert images and other media in your web pages.

 Template Manager